How to Become a Dentist

 Step 5: Earn a Doctor of Dental Medicine (DDM) or Dental Surgery (DDS) Degree

-When students are selecting dental schools to apply to, they should consider the cost, location, curriculum, and their career placement results.
-Dental schools use a central application system, the ADEA AADSAS, where they consider various factors, including grades, DAT scores, and extracurricular activities.
+When selecting dental schools to apply to, consider the cost, location, curriculum, and career placement results.
+Dental schools use a central application system, the ADEA AADSAS, to consider various factors, including applicants’ grades, DAT scores, and extracurricular activities.

 A dental degree takes four years to complete.
 A DDS and DDM degree follow the same curriculum and have the same intensity.